 Winter Fun Where The Olympians Train - Sunset Magazine feature

 Old Schoolhouse Brewery - an old schoolhouse in downtown Winthrop with great food and live music

 My silversmithing studio is situated inside the greenhouse at Yard Food, owned by the fabulous Tess Hoke.
-When you arrive, take time to visit the quaint shop in front of the building and walk through the plant nursery.
+When you arrive, take time to visit the quaint shop walk through the plant nursery.
 Seek Tess' advice on how to grow successful garlic or, if she isn't present at the time of your visit, sign up for her online classes.

 Given that it is a greenhouse, you may expect a friendly spider to drop in while you're working.
 Nibble on greens growing in the garden bed.
-Making messes and loud noises are welcome.
+Making messes and loud noises are encouraged.